digidem/mapeo-core-docs/client-docs/device.md

 ## Description

 Exposes interface for getting information about discovered devices and subscribing to device info and sync state changes.

-## Ongoing questions

-- Consider removing `$` prefix for namespace
-- Use consistent wording to describe a device e.g. device vs peer
-- Should the some of the events be less granular i.e. return the overall state as opposed to per peer?
-For example, instead of providing separate `'connect'` and `'disconnect'` events, provide a more general event like `'connections:update'` with a payload of `infos: DeviceInfo[]`

 ## Types